What is the Difference between a Balanced and Unbalanced Regulator?

 - Unbalanced regulators are significantly cheaper than balanced ones and for this very reason, they are often the number one choice for divers on a budget.

 - At depths of 20 meters or less, divers need to exert the same amount of effort to breathe through a balanced or an unbalanced regulator and the difference between the two is hardly noticeable.

 - As mentioned before, unbalanced regulators require greater physical exertion, which means you are likely to get tired faster and may even cut your dive short.

 The Core Differences between a Balanced and Unbalanced Regulator

 Now that we’ve covered the basics of what exactly balanced and unbalanced regulators are and what benefits each of them offers, let’s just summarize the core differences between the two:

 The First Stage

-The first stage for the diaphragm and piston of the regulator involves balancing air pressure so that it does not impact the force required to keep the valve of the first stage shut.
+The first stage for the diaphragm and piston of the regulator involves balancing tank pressure so that it does not impact the force required to keep the valve of the first stage shut.
 This amount of force determines something known as Intermediate Pressure (IP).

 The diaphragm first stage is balanced for both types of regulators.

 The Second Stage